doesprintfwork/hackintoshisfun.ml/docs/offline-installer-guide/offline-part-2/README.md

 4. Open Terminal.
 5. Type `sudo [drag and drop createinstallmedia here] --volume /Volumes/USB` and enter.
 6. Follow the instructions.
 Be patient as it will take a lot of time.
-7. Go to [this page](../../clover-installation/usb-clover/README#install-and-configuring-clover-in-macos) to install clover or [this page](../../opencore-installation/usb-opencore/README#install-and-configuring-opencore-in-macos) to install OpenCore after finishing this part.
+7. Go to [this page](../../clover-installation/usb-clover/#install-and-configuring-clover-in-macos) to install clover or [this page](../../opencore-installation/usb-opencore/#install-and-configuring-opencore-in-macos) to install OpenCore after finishing this part.

 ![Step 1](../../_images/ezgif-4-8c9decf9eb06.gif)

 ![Steps 2 - 6](../../_images/ezgif-4-cde07ffbd394.gif)

+<a href="#" onclick="window.history.back()">Go back</a>